alefesouza/project-guidelines/README.md

 ## <a name="knowledge"></a> Knowledge

-I have good knowledge in JavaScript, PHP, C# and Java, it's the programming languages that I spent more time studying, having more than two years of experience with each of them, if you check my GitHub profile, you can notice that I studied a lot each of them in certain parts of my life, more when I was on highschool.
+I have good knowledge in JavaScript, PHP, C# and Java, those are the programming languages that I spent more time studying, having more than two years of experience with each of them, if you check my GitHub profile, you can notice that I've studied a lot each of them in certain parts of my life, more when I was on high school.

 ## <a name="git"></a> Git